-This second new information (captured at step 1) affirms contradiction (at step 2).
-Our Information Update System at step 3, thus, should deduce that Mrs Wilson's behaviour has changed as she has not actually left home during the last 15 days.
-So, she did not drive and do shopping as she was used to do before.
+This second new piece of information (captured in step 1) affirms contradiction (in step 2).
+Our Information Update System at step 3, thus, should deduce that Mrs. Wilson's behavior has changed as she has not actually left home during the last 15 days.
+So, she did not drive and shop as she used to.
 Then, the information \emph{she drives her car} \textbf{and} \emph{she does shopping regularly} have become obsolete to the new observation and must be updated.
-Our system recommends, at step 4, the removal of obsolete information from the database row reserved for Mrs Wilson with an age-based priority of the observations.
-In order to assist decision-makers (i.e., information receivers), we assume that older information is more likely to be obsolete, furthermore, we suggest the most likely predictive values that can replace the obsolete ones.
+Our system recommends, at step 4, the removal of obsolete information from the database row reserved for Mrs. Wilson with a certain priority.
+In order to assist decision-makers (i.e., information receivers), we assume that older information is more likely to be obsolete, furthermore, we recommend the most probable substitute values that can replace the obsolete ones.
 Our system can, therefore, supply one of the specialist doctors of the elderly with additional information, helping to better understand her health status.
 Finally, our recommendations are associated with a confidence level in order to manage uncertainty.